Here are some of the questions we most frequently get asked:

 Are you a faith school?

 Short answer: no, we’re not.
-We were developed by a group of like-minded individuals from the Leeds Sikh Community and as such have a Sikh ethos.
+We were developed by a group of like-minded individuals from the Leeds Sikh Community so people often get us confused with a faith school.

 Why do you champion Science?

 As a School, we are proud to promote science to the highest level.
 Exploring and inquiring are skills which children are taught and reinforced throughout their time here.

 The Crest Award program is delivered throughout the School, where all children are taught further scientific skills additionally to the curriculum.
 At every opportunity, the children are given the experience to partake in science beyond the classroom, through the use of trips and visitors.

 We have two school-subsidised minibuses operated by dedicated drivers.
 One picks up/drops off at locations around Leeds, the other in and around Bradford.

 Cost per child depends on the distance of your house from the school.
 Fees are paid in full at the beginning of the academic year or, in special circumstances, by agreed monthly installments.